Randware/Wasome/docs/IMPORTS-DEPENDENCIES.md

 3. `<Name of an external dependency>`: Relative to an external dependency (described later in this document)

 Path relative to origin consists of any directories that need to be traversed and then the file without the file extension.
+This means that module paths can only reference files and never directories.

-With the exception of the dot and slash when used as described above, only alphanumerical characters are allowed in `Module Paths`
+With the exception of the dot and slash when used as described above, only alphanumerical characters, underscores and hyphens, with the latter two being forbidden at either the start or end of a directory- or filename, are allowed in `Module Paths`.
+This also means that it is impossible to reference hidden files starting with a . with module paths.
 For example, the following specifies `trigonometry` from the `floating_point` directory from the `math` project:
 `math/floating_point/trigonometry`